-16.2 Veto actors
+16.2 Anti-democratic actors

-To what extent can the reformers exclude or co-opt anti-democratic veto actors?
+To what extent can the reformers exclude or co-opt powerful anti-democratic actors?

-This evaluation is directed at anti-democratic actors with veto power among potential opponents of reform-in other words, those actors who can cause democratization to stall or fail.
-These might include the military, large landowners, powerful opposition groups, or anti-democratic economic actors.
+This evaluation is directed at anti-democratic actors who hold veto power, and are potential opponents of reform-in other words, those actors who can cause democratization to stall or fail.
+These might include the military, large landowners, influential economic actors or powerful opposition groups.